Skip to content

 std::string school_;

-};class Student : public Person does three things: it declares that Student is a class derived from Person; it uses the public inheritance mode, meaning the public members of the base class remain public in the derived class; and it ensures that the memory layout of a Student object contains a complete Person subobject.
+class Student : public Person This line does three things: it declares Student as a class derived from Person; it uses public inheritance, meaning the public members of the base class remain public in the derived class; and the memory layout of a Student object contains a complete Person subobject.

-To put it bluntly, "inheritance" means that a Student object hides a Person inside it.
-A Student has all the member variables of a Person, and also has all the public member functions of a Person — you can call .name() and .age() on a Student object just as if they were originally defined in Student.
+To put it simply, "inheritance" means that inside a Student object, there is a Person hidden away.
+Student possesses all member variables of Person, and also has access to all public member functions of Person—you can call introduce on a Student object just as if it were defined within Student itself.

-But there is one detail to pay special attention to: name_ and age_ are private members of Person.
-Although they exist within the Student object, the member functions of Student cannot access them directly.
-Private is private, and inheritance does not change this.
+However, there is one detail to pay special attention to: name_ is a private member of Person.
+Although it exists within the Student object, the member functions of Student cannot access it directly.
+Private means private; inheritance does not change this.
 What a derived class can directly use are the public and protected members of the base class; private members can only be manipulated indirectly through the public interface provided by the base class.
-This is also why the Student constructor writes : Person(name, age) — the derived class's constructor must pass parameters to the base class's constructor via the initializer list, letting the base class complete the initialization of the base class portion.
+This is also why the Student constructor writes Person(std::move(name))—the derived class's constructor must pass parameters to the base class's constructor via the initialization list, allowing the base class to complete the initialization of the base class part.

 Order of Construction and Destruction

-Understanding the execution order of construction and destruction is a required course for grasping the inheritance mechanism.
-We use an example with print statements to observe this in practice:
+Understanding the execution order of construction and destruction is a prerequisite for mastering the inheritance mechanism.
+Let's use an example with print statements to observe this in practice:

 class Base {